 Restriction configuration profiles can be deployed to devices just like the other configuration profiles.
-Just choose the desired configuration profile in the Configuration profiles view and click Deploy configuration profile from the Actions menu at the right-hand side of the view.
+Just choose the desired configuration profile in the Configuration profiles view and click Deploy button.
 For more instructions, please see Deploying a configuration profile.

 Viewing active restrictions

 Active restrictions are collected as part of the device inventory.
 To view which restrictions are currently active on a device, open the device form and go to the Inventory tab.
 Active restrictions can be seen in the Restrictions table.